-The majority of the heritage furniture, paintings and social history material (including civic gifts) from the Town Hall will be moved to an offsite storage location during 2018.
+The majority of the heritage furniture, paintings and social history material (including civic gifts) from the Town Hall have been moved to an offsite storage location during the Town Hall restoration project.
 A selection of furniture and the Lord Mayor's regalia has been retained for use in the Lord Mayor's rooms in Central Library.
-The Town Hall silver collection will remain in the secure silver store until December 2018 when it will be removed to an offsite secure storage facility.
 The Town Hall sculpture collection has been relocated to various venues within the Council's Estate, or on loan to other venues in the city.